sykefi/feo-aapa/README.md

 * 0.1-1 km2 5352
 * Under 0.1 km2 5785

+In the Jussila et al. (2023) paper, analysis was focused on pristine mires belonging to Natura 2000 conservation network and mires under 0.1km2 in size or lacking late summer observations were excluded (n=2346).

 ## Temporal coverage

-Processing was done yearly from the beginning of April to the end of September, for year 2017-2020
+Processing was done yearly from the beginning of April to the end of September, for years 2017-2020.

 ## Processing costs